Home » Malta airport transfers » Malta Airport to Valletta

 Take the hassle out of planning your trip to Malta and be an informed traveller!

-Malta International Airport is serviced by a few bus routes that reach various popular destinations across Malta without needing to change buses.
+Malta Airport is serviced by a few bus routes that reach various popular destinations across Malta without needing to change buses.

 It’s only a 25-30 minute ride to reach the Valletta main bus terminal.